List of former Maryland state highways (700–999): MD 814

-MD 822
+MD 822 (1955–1979)

 Maryland Route 822 was the designation for the 0.65 mi section of Joe Meltz Road north from Edgar Price Road, which was then part of MD 803, near Warwick in southern Cecil County.
 The highway was constructed concurrently with MD 803 in 1955.
 MD 822 was transferred to county maintenance through a December 27, 1979, road transfer agreement.